Excess cash placement: How to increase returns and minimize risks

 Excess cash placement involves strategically investing idle cash in short-term, low-risk financial instruments to generate returns while maintaining easy access to funds when needed.

-The best return you can have on investments is on very short term range, like one month.
-You need to focus more than ever on daily investment optimizations, but also we invested in very long term investment products with fixed rates in order to lock the rates in the future, in case the reference interest rates could go down.
+"The best return you can have on investments is on a very short term range, like one month.
+You need to focus more than ever on daily investment optimizations, but also we invested in very long term investment products with fixed rates in order to lock the rates in the future, in case the reference interest rates could go down."

-Quentin Millet,
+Quentin Millet

 VP Tax and Accountant

-In this class I will be talking to you about the why and how of excess cash placement.
+“In this class, I will be talking to you about the why and how of excess cash placement.
 Companies tend to underrate the value of their surplus cash.
-But with smart cash flow forecasts and investment policy, you will increase your returns / you can set up strong added revenue
+But with smart cash flow forecasts and investment policy, you will increase your returns.”

-Simon Jones
+Simon JONES

-Independant Treasury Expert
+Independent Treasury Expert

 Before you start placing your excess cash, read our playbook